To

 Evaluate the overall presentation, structure and content of the Special Purpose Combined Financial Statements, including the disclosures, and whether the Special Purpose Combined Financial Statements represent the underlying transactions and events in a manner that achieves fair presentation.

-Obtain sufficient appropriate audit evidence regarding the financial information of the components or business activities within the Group and the joint venture of which we are the independent auditors and whose financial information we have audited, to express an opinion on the Special Purpose Combined Financial Statements.
+Obtain sufficient appropriate audit evidence regarding the financial information of the components or business activities within the Group of which we are the independent auditors and whose financial information we have audited, to express an opinion on the Special Purpose Combined Financial Statements.
 We are responsible for the direction, supervision and performance of the audit of the financial statements of such components included in the Special Purpose Combined Financial Statements of which we are the independent auditors.
 For the other entities included in the Special Purpose Combined Financial Statements, which have been audited by other auditors, such other auditors remain responsible for the direction, supervision and performance of the audits carried out by them.
 We remain solely responsible for our audit opinion.

 We communicate with those charged with governance of the Trust regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.